|Disease group||Keratinization Disorder|

-The diagnosis of CDS is based on the presence of lipid-containing vacuoles in circulating granulocytes, eosinophiles and monocytes on peripheral blood smear.
+The diagnosis of CDS is based on the clinical presentation (skin changes) and presence of lipid-containing vacuoles in circulating granulocytes, eosinophiles and monocytes on peripheral blood smear.
 Using oil red-O, histological skin examination shows lipid droplets in the basal and granular cell layers, in sweat glands and in ducts.
 Liver and muscle biopsy can show fatty changes.

 The phenotype is markedly variable, and the treatment should be adapted to each patient's manifestations.
 Systemic retinoids can be useful for severe skin manifestations.(Ref 3) The usefulness of fat-restricted diets is uncertain.
 Reports show benefits of restriction of long‐chain fatty acids in the diet and promoting middle‐chain fatty acid intake for cutaneous changes and reduced lipid accumulation in other organs.
 The prognosis of CDS depends mainly upon the severity of hepatic involvement(Ref 4)